apai25/MachineLearningExamples/README.md

 ## About this Repository
 Hi, my name is Anirudh Pai and I created this repository to document my journey as I learn about new machine learning algorithms and how to implement them in code.
 This repository contains code samples for the algorithms that I talk about on my website, https://www.machinelearningworks.com.
 Furthermore, I have included the code for recent projects that I have been working on.
-The explanation for this code is also on my website
+The explanation for this code is also on my website.

 ## Procedure
 You can download the repository with SSH: